-The virtual network embedding problem consists of three tasks: (1) resource discovery, which involves monitoring the state of the physical resources, (2) virtual network mapping, which involves matching VNET requests to the available resources, and (3) allocation, which involves assigning the resources that match the VNET requests.
-These three tasks are tightly coupled, and although there exists a wide spectrum of solutions that solve a particular task, at most two tasks along with their interactions have been considered (see Section II or [15] for a complete survey).
+The slice embedding problem 1 consists of three tasks: (1) resource discovery, which involves monitoring the state of the physical resources, (2) virtual network mapping, which involves matching users' requests to the available resources, and (3) allocation, which involves assigning the resources that match the users' requests.
+These three tasks are tightly coupled, and although there exists a wide spectrum of solutions that solve a particular task, at most two tasks along with their interactions have been considered (see Section II or [8] for a complete survey.)

-Distributed virtual network mapping solutions that allow different InPs to collectively embed a virtual network already exist [7], [21], [40]: some of them focus on the desirable property of letting InPs use their own (embedding) policies [7], while others rely on truthfulness of a virtual resource auction [40].
-Although they have systematic logic behind their design, such distributed solutions are still restricted to a subset of the three virtual network embedding tasks, they have performance (e.g. convergence speed or resource utilization) tightly determined by the chosen heuristic, and they are limited to a single distribution model - the type and amount of information propagated to embed a VNET.
+Distributed virtual network mapping solutions that allow different InPs to collectively embed a slice already exist [5], [12], [25]: some of them focus on the desirable property of letting InPs use their own (embedding) policies [5], while others rely on truthfulness of a virtual resource auction [25].
+Although they have systematic logic behind their design, such distributed solutions are still restricted to a subset of the three slice embedding tasks, they have performance (e.g. convergence speed or resource utilization) tightly determined by the chosen heuristic, and they are limited to a single distribution model - the type and amount of information propagated to embed a slice.

-Existing embedding solutions are also restrictive with respect to VNET's arrival rate and duration: the lifetime of a VNET can range from few seconds or minutes (in the case of cluster-on-demand services) to several months and years (in the case of a VNET hosting a content distribution service similar to Akamai [34], or a GENI [2] VNET hosting a novel architecture looking for new adopters/users to opt-in).
-For instance, in wide-area testbed applications, virtual networks are provided in a best-effort manner, and the inter-arrival time between VNET requests and the lifetime of VNETs are typically much longer than the virtual network embedding time, so existing solutions assume complete knowledge of the network state, and ignore the overhead of resource discovery and the VNET embedding time.
-In applications with higher churns, e.g., cluster-on-demand such as financial modeling, anomaly analysis, or heavy image processing, where VNET providers have rigid Service Level Objectives (SLO) - the technical requirements within a Service Level Agreement (SLA) - or where VNETs have short lifetime and expect short response time, it is desirable that solutions attempt to reduce the VNET
+Existing embedding solutions are also restrictive with respect to slice's arrival rate and duration: the lifetime of a slice can range from few seconds or minutes (in the case of cluster-on-demand services) to several months and years (in the case of a slice hosting a content distribution service similar to Akamai [20], or a GENI [2] slice hosting a novel architecture looking for new adopters to opt-in.)
+For instance, in wide-area testbed applications, slices are provided in a besteffort manner, and the inter-arrival time between slice requests and the lifetime of slices are typically much longer than the slice embedding time, so existing solutions assume complete knowledge of the network state, and ignore the overhead of resource discovery and the slice embedding time.
+In applications with higher churns, e.g., cluster-on-demand such as financial modeling, anomaly analysis, or heavy image processing, where slice providers have rigid Service Level Objectives (SLO) the technical requirements within a Service Level Agreement (SLA) - or where slices have short lifetime and request short response time, it is desirable that solutions attempt to reduce the slice embedding time, and employ limited resource discovery to reduce overhead.